How to Give Negative Feedback Over Email Without Sounding Harsh + Examples

 Providing negative performance feedback sometimes is difficult in every situation.
 But, it gets much more challenging when it has to be via email and at work because it could go sideways.

-This blog post will discuss how to deliver effective negative feedback, while promoting open dialogue and getting a beneficial outcome.
+This article discusses how to deliver effective negative feedback, while promoting open dialogue and getting a beneficial outcome.
 We will also compare the simplicity of providing negative comments in emails about goods or services with the difficulties of doing so in the workplace.

 We don't want our feedback to cause more harm than good now, do we?